Permafrost/Tundra/SERVICES.md

   the start of the data stream and ready for further consumption.
   This allows a message digest to be calculated in advance of normal processing of an input stream.
-* `$digest` is the calculated message digest for the given content, returned either as a byte array, input stream, or base64-encoded string, depending on the `$digest.mode` chosen.
+* `$digest` is the calculated message digest for the given file's contents, returned either as a byte array, input stream, base64-encoded or hex-encoded string, depending on the `$digest.mode` specified.

 ---